-- 1. Send the credentials to the authenticating server. - 2.
-The server verifies the credentials. - 3.
+- 1. Send the credentials to the authenticating system. - The system verifies the credentials. - 3.
 The user information is transferred to the QlikView platform.

-The first two steps are handled by the external authentication server when authentication integration has been implemented.
-This document describes three methods for transferring user information to QlikView and when and how the different methods can be used.
+The first two steps are handled by the external authentication system when authentication integration has been implemented.
+The third step is performed by QlikView.
+This document describes three methods for the third step of transferring user information to QlikView and when and how the different methods can be used.
+It also examines how the QlikView web code that runs in the web browser (HTML and JavaScript) interacts with the customized authentication systems for steps 1 and 2.